sachinkr91/api-rest-meetings/libs/php/SwaggerClient-php/docs/Api/AuthenticationApi.md

 # **getAuthorizationCode**
-> getAuthorizationCode($client_id, $redirect_uri, $state, $scope, $response_type)
+> getAuthorizationCode($client_id, $redirect_uri, $state, $scope, $response_type, $app_name, $app_logo_url)

 Get Authorization Code

 This is NOT a REST endpoint.
 Documenting here for consistentcy.
-This URL shoujld be used by a client application user's browser to perform authorization.
+This URL should be used by a client application user's browser to perform authorization.
 User will be redirected back to client application upon completion with state and code parameters.
+Use \"bluejeans.com\" as hostname.
+The code returned is only good for 30 seconds.
+You will want to call /oauth2/token with it as soon as possible.

 ### Example
 ```php